 As we celebrate 10 years of Little Free Library book exchanges, we’re reminiscing about a decade of surprising, inspiring, and sometimes-bizarre bits of Little Free Library lore.
-Here are 10 facts you might not know about the Little Free Library movement.
+Here are 10 facts you might not know about the Little Free Library network.

 1. There are Little Free Libraries in all 50 states, in 91 countries, and on every continent except Antarctica.